 In Colorado, property taxes pay primarily for schools and local public services like fire department - or what are called special districts.
 The biggest portion is school funding and Colorado has a unique way to fund schools so that every student across the state gets about the same relative dollars of funding per year.
 School finance equalization was championed in the legislature by Summit County's own lawmaker Sam Williams and has been a model for other states.

-Colorado tax law that effect property taxes are the Gallagher and TaBOR amendments.
-Gallagher keeps residential propertyt tax rates low, which isn't great for commerical property.
-TaBOR (Taxpayers Bill of Rights) limits rate rise, but does lead to new taxes and fees and a very high sales tax level.
-In 1982 Colorado passed the Gallagher Amendment, which limits residential properties share of property taxes to 45 percent of the total.
-TaBOR restricts all state spending to a per capita plus annual cost of living increase.
+Colorado tax laws that effect property taxes are the Gallagher and TABOR amendments.
+Gallagher keeps residential property tax rates low, which isn't great for commercial property.
+TABOR (Taxpayers Bill of Rights) limits rates rise, but does lead to new taxes and fees and a very high sales tax level.
+In 1982, Colorado passed the Gallagher Amendment, which limits residential properties share of property taxes to 45 percent of the total.
+TABOR restricts all state spending to a per capita plus annual cost of living increase.

 Colorado Senior Property Tax Exemption